jisellejones/stock-analysis/README.md

 &emsp;Next k

-The run times were around 0.83 seconds for each year of stock analyzed.
+For the original program, the run times were around 0.83 seconds for each year of stock analyzed.

-Once refactored, the run time for the same same stock data decreased by about 0.69 seconds *(Figure 1 and Figure 2)*.
+Once refactored, the run times for the same same data decreased by about 0.69 seconds *(Figure 1 and Figure 2)*.

 *Figure 1- 2017 Refactored Run Time*